awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ### Load the PART Table Using NULL AS<a name="tutorial-loading-load-part"></a>

-In this step, you will use the CSV and NULL AS options to load the PART table\.
+In this step, you use the CSV and NULL AS options to load the PART table\.

 The COPY command can load data from multiple files in parallel, which is much faster than loading from a single file\.
 To demonstrate this principle, the data for each table in this tutorial is split into eight files, even though the files are very small\.
-In a later step, you will compare the time difference between loading from a single file and loading from multiple files\.
+In a later step, you compare the time difference between loading from a single file and loading from multiple files\.
 For more information, see [Split Your Load Data into Multiple Files](c_best-practices-use-multiple-files.md)\.
 <a name="tutorial-loading-key-prefix"></a>
 **Key Prefix**
 You can load from multiple files by specifying a key prefix for the file set, or by explicitly listing the files in a manifest file\.
-In this step, you will use a key prefix\.
-In a later step, you will use a manifest file\.
+In this step, you use a key prefix\.
+In a later step, you use a manifest file\.
 The key prefix `'s3://mybucket/load/part-csv.tbl'` loads the following set of the files in the `load` folder\.

 ```
 part-csv.tbl-000